Procedures

 Eveline Kluger-Kadish

-The static logo of the Film Council and of the Ministry of Culture and Sport must appear alongside the Foundation’s static logo in all publicity materials of all kinds regarding the film, including posters, brochures, trailers, advertisements, packaging for copies of the film, etc. The language version of the logo must match the language of the publicity material.
+The static logo of the Film Council and of the Ministry of Culture and Sport must appear alongside the Foundation’s static logo in all publicity materials of all kinds regarding the film, including posts in social media, posters, brochures, trailers, advertisements, packaging for copies of the film, etc. The language version of the logo must match the language of the publicity material.

 If the film is broadcast by a foreign broadcasting organization, then the logo must be used in its English-language version or in a version translated into the local language.
 (Translation of the credit text will be prepared by the filmmaker and requires approval from the Foundation.)